Jeju dog: History

 Jeju dogs may have originated in China, moved south along the peninsula, and came to Jeju Island.
 Who brought the animals to the island and what their original purpose was are unclear.
 Moreover, when Jeju Dogs were brought to South Korea, they became military dogs, and when no longer military, people often ate them, which is the primary cause of the breed being endangered.
 Some sources cite how the Japanese during the Korean colonization ordered the slaughter of dogs indigenous to Korea and contributed to the near-extinction of the breed.

-After multiple tests of Jeju Dog genes and descent analysis, animal husbandry in Korea is (2010) planning to request them to be nominated as the Korean National Monument.
+In 2010, it was announced that there would be an effort to nominate them as a Korean national monument.